Skip to main content

 • 120-104 UCAS tariff points from International Baccalaureate qualifications.

-Applicants will be invited to attend an Applicant Visit Day, at which you will have the opportunity to perform and be given feedback on your performance.
 You should have an advanced standard of technical achievement and excellent overall potential as a performer (roughly equivalent to the standard of grade 8 practical music making, where applicable).

 Entry is also possible for applicants who don't hold standard UK qualifications.